Overcome Six Common Obstacles When Selling Your Business

 Brian Kazanchy, CFP, CFA, MBA

-With more than 20 years of wealth advisory experience, Brian Kazanchy directly counsels and advises clients on wealth management and financial planning.
-He has a particular focus on the unique planning and investment needs of Business Owners.
-He is credited with developing, implementing, and communicating many of RegentAtlantic’s investment strategies.
-Brian serves on the Firm’s Board of Managers.
+Brian is a Partner, Wealth Advisor in our Morristown, NJ, office.
+With more than 20 years of wealth advisory experience, he directly counsels and advises clients on wealth management and financial planning.
+He has a particular focus on the unique planning and investment needs of business owners.
+Brian is credited with developing, implementing and communicating many of legacy firm RegentAtlantic’s investment strategies

 CONTENT DISCLOSURE